ikmich/db2objection/README.md

 ###### Options

-`--camelCase` [boolean] - Specify whether the model properties should be printed in camel case.
+`--snake-case` [boolean] - Indicate that the model properties should be printed in snake case.
-`--table=<table_reference>` [string] - Name of table to generate model for.
+`-t | --table=<table_reference>` [string] - Name of table to generate model for.
 Set this option multiple times to specify an array of tables.
-`--database=<database_name>` [string] - The database to connect to.
+`-db | --database=<database_name>` [string] - The database to connect to.
 This overrides the database value that is set in the config file.
-`--pojo` [boolean] - Whether plain Typescript model classes will be generated, and not classes extending ObjectionJS Model.
+`--pojo` [boolean] - Whether plain Typescript model classes will be generated, and not classes extending Objection.js Model.

 ### `$ db2obj --help`